OssiLehtinen/uArm_old/README.md

 # uArm
+## Pleae note, this repository is inactive.
+Go to https://github.com/OssiLehtinen/uArmProPython for the active development version.

 Code snippets related to the uArm Swift Pro robotic arm

 The uArmPython.py is from Richard Gashaagen's repo at https://github.com/AnykeyNL/uArmProPython with some modifications.